NetSPI/WikiJekyllTheme/CONTRIBUTING.md

 To add a new page or section place it in the appropriate location.
 Top level sections should go in the root of the directory, sections with no children should have a .html file in the root directory (unless utilizing some themes), and children of a section should go under the parent directory.

 After adding a new section, modify the \_data/nav.yml file and add the section in its proper place.
 There should only be 3 navigation types as stated above.

+## Navigation Rules
+When setting the URL for a file, don't use a trailing backslash and leave out the html.
+Example: "/detection" for detection.html in the root directory.
+Use the backslash when referring to a directory with an index.html file inside of it.
+Example: "/identification/" from /identification/index.html.